Enhancing Adventures with DnD 5e Weather

 Clouds

 Clouds do one thing: they hide the sun.
-As such, they have always been a symbol for anything that gets in the way of humanity attaining their divine potential.
+As such, they have always been a symbol for anything that gets in he way of humanity attaining their divine potential.
 Clouds are often used when characters cannot see their potential or are blocked from receiving necessary illumination.
 Also, we have all experienced a gloomy, cloudy day... and often that is what a cloud represents: a sorrow-filled, heavy heart.
-The melancholy of a cloudy day can reflect the despair or doom in a character.
+The meloncholy of heavy clouds can reflect the despair or doom in a character.

 On a positive note... clouds can appear light, soft, almost pillowy... kinda like a baby!
 Which is why some cultures associate clouds with optimism and youth.